meg-gutshall/vc-rust-learning-cohort/README.md

 ## Learning Resources

 Look in the [Primary](./learning_resources/primary/README.md) directory for materials needed to complete this curriculum.
 The [Supplementary](./learning_resources/supplementary/README.md) directory contains learning materials that will help you complete the curriculum, but are optional.
-The [Additional](./learning_resources/additional/README.md) directory houses a general collection of Rust learning resources.
+You can find additional resources in our [Rust Resources Thread](https://github.com/orgs/Virtual-Coffee/discussions/1122#discussioncomment-8429375) on the Virtual Coffee discussion board.

 ## Suggested Schedule